vankertis/iasa_oop_2018/README.md

 5. Follow the instructions that are written in the console.
 You should interact with it by adding some data via input.
 6. After everything is filled, you should be asked if you want to continue adding items or to finish and display the list.
 In case you choose to "add more", all previous steps will be repeated.
 Otherwise, you will see a list of all items you have added and the program will finish its work.

-Note: Some methods are called directly during the process of filling information and are never used again.
+Note: Some methods (path_num, wheels_num etc) are called directly during the process of filling information and are never used again.
 This is done just to demonstrate capabilities of the "interfaces" that are implemented in different classes.